This article provides basic information related to auctions and the auction industry.

 For more information, see Live Auctions.

-Common Auction Terms
+Auction Terms

 Bid: The price offered for an item available for auction.
 A prospective buyer's indication or offer of a price he or she will pay to purchase property [goods] at auction.
 Bids are usually in standardized increments established by the auctioneer.
 Placing any kind of bid in an event is a commitment to purchase the item from the auction house in the event that you have the highest bid.
 For more information about bidding, see Bidding on Proxibid.